fatmabenazouz/University-Staff_Dashboard/README.md

 ## Project Overview

-This group project is to showcase advanced front-end development skills by building a dynamic and user-friendly dashboard for a university residence management system.

-## Project Description
-Develop a responsive and interactive dashboard for university residence staff using HTML, CSS, JavaScript, and a chosen framework (Bootstrap or Tailwind).
-The dashboard should provide functionalities like:
+The University Residence Dashboard is a comprehensive web application designed to manage various aspects of university residence life.
+It includes features for managing events, handling student information, monitoring room status, and scheduling maintenance activities.
+The dashboard provides an intuitive user interface with a header for search and notifications, a sidebar for navigation, and a main content area for detailed interactions.

 ## Key Features

  - Data Visualization